In March 2013, Dr. Butler presented as a Guest Speaker for the Kissimmee Valley Archaeological and Historical Conservancy in Avon Park, Florida.

 In 2011, Dr Butler presented at the 63rd Annual Florida Anthropological Society Meeting on Saturday May 6th in Orlando.
 This paper was titled “Lithic Functional Analysis at the Blueberry Site (8HG678)”.
 This talk covered the groundbreaking Lithic research being conducted at the Blueberry site in south Highlands County, Florida.
 This report provided results and presented a framework for the interpretation of lithic assemblages at interior Belle Glade sites from south-central Florida.
 This analysis advocates a holistic approach to the interpretation of lithics in this context that takes account of environmental constraints and opportunities as well as observed behavioral patterns and implications.
 Lithic functional analysis, the density of lithic assemblages, and associated cultural use of lithics are prioritized as significant factors in this analysis.
 Likewise, an existing interpretive model for lithic assemblages was utilized as a framework for analysis and comparative classification.

 Phase II Excavation at the Blueberry Site is ongoing.
-Dr. Butler serves as Principle Investigator for this part-time resarch initiative which is coordinated with the Kissimmee Valley Archaeological and Historical Conservancy.
+Dr. Butler serves as Principle Investigator for this part-time resarch initiative which serves as the primary volunteer opportunity for members of the Kissimmee Valley Archaeological and Historical Conservancy http://kvarchaeology.com.

 View our Projects and Photo Gallery